 </connection_1d>

-Sequence Connections
+Sequence connections

 A sequence connection represents a set of 0d connections collectively described, using the definition of a connection line.
 The connections are uniformly distributed along the line, at a given density.
 This type of modelling allows for easy optimization of the number of connections along a line.